learn-co-curriculum/react-hooks-react-app-example/README.md

 ```

 You can use the `Local` link to open the app in your own browser.
 The second is
-for any _other_ computers on your network that you want to access your app from.
+for any _other_ computers on your network that you want to access your app from
+(this is particularly useful if you want to test out your app in a mobile
+browser on your phone).

 If everything has worked correctly, you should see a page with the exact time it
 was loaded, along with a small amount of text and a GIF.